sim15/sigmaml/README.md

 Implementation of SigmaML -- A cross-platform compatible desktop application for building machine learning models with an intuitive UI that aggregates all steps of the development process.
 Built entirely using web-technology.

-The above prototype is currently in development.
+Please note that the above prototype is currently in development and does not contain all functionality.
-Please feel free to contact me with any questions.
+Feel free to contact me with any questions.

 ### Dependencies
 * NodeJS